thisdot/open-source/HOW_TO_RELEASE.md

 Please make sure you follow the process of releasing new versions.

-1. Make sure the `package.json` of the to-be-released library contains the version you'd like to release on the `main` branch.
-This new version should have been part of the PR that got merged.
+1. Make sure the `package.json` of the to-be-released library contains the version from you would like to release a new version
 2. Open the repository in GitHub and go to the `Actions` tab.
 3. Select the `Release NPM packages` workflow
 4. This workflow can only be started manually.
 Click on `Run workflow`